 For financial instruments to which this impairment model applies, the Company always recognizes, on initial recognition, in profit and loss account, at least the amount of expected credit losses for the twelve month period.
 The expected credit losses over the life of a financial instrument are recognized if there is a significant increase in credit risk compared to initial recognition or the instrument is credit impaired.
 For financial assets that are credit impaired at initial recognition (POCI assets), estimated expected credit losses are included in the initial fair value of the asset and the Company determines a credit adjusted effective interest rate for it.
 For POCI assets, the Company recognizes only a cumulative change in the expected credit losses over the entire life of the financial asset in the reporting period compared to initial recognition.
-If there is a positive change in the expected credit losses compared to the initially determined the asset, while with negative changes in the expected credit losses compared to the initially determined expected credit losses, impairment reservations are formed.
+If there is a positive change in the expected credit losses compared to the initially determined the expected credit losses, the change is carried out through the adjustment of the gross book value of the asset, while with negative changes in the expected credit losses compared to the initially determined expected credit losses, impairment reservations are formed.